-- On the car's nose, the competition number- / Post logo-sticker (approx. height 330mm x approx. width 220mm bottom 260mm top) is to be affixed according to the drawing.
-The sticker is to be affixed in the middle of the car's nose with its bottom edge approx. 380mm above the tip of the nose. - · The outside of both, left and right rear wing endplates is reserved for the competition number and the Post logo, which are to be affixed according to the drawing below.
+On the car's nose, the competition number- / tba logo-sticker (approx. height 330 mm x approx. width 220 mm bottom - 260 mm top) is to be affixed according to the drawing.
+The sticker is to be affixed in the middle of the car's nose with its bottom edge approx. 380 mm above the tip of the nose.

-• The teams are responsible for producing their own competition numbers in the following design:
+- The outside of the rear wing endplates must remain in its initial carbon colour.
+The outside of both left and right rear wing endplates is reserved for the competition number and the tba logo, which are to be affixed according to the drawing below. - The teams are responsible for producing their own competition numbers in a design which is still to be defined by the Championship Promoter: